ImtiazKabir/Diffusion-limited-Aggregation/README.md

 ## Usage as EMSCRIPTEN project
 This is the [deployed site](https://imtiazkabir.github.io/Diffusion-limited-Aggregation/) for DLA.
 Enjoy! *You can press SPACE to toggle the render of moving particles.*
+Emscripten compilation can be done with `make ems`

 *This project uses [stb_ds](http://nothings.org/stb_ds/)*